AOMediaCodec/libavif/doc/avifenc.1.md

 :   Read input from stdin instead of file paths.
 No other input is allowed.
 The input format is assumed to be y4m unless --input-format is specified.
 The output file path must still be provided.

 **\--input-format**
 :   File format of the input data.
 One of: jpeg/png/y4m/auto.
-(Default: auto, except for stdin where auto is not supported and the defualt is y4m).
+(Default: auto, except for stdin where auto is not supported and the default is y4m).

 **\--cicp**, **\--nclx** _P_/_T_/_M_
 :   Set CICP values (nclx colr box) (3 raw numbers, use **-r** to set range flag).